More Hong Kong protests planned as metro limps back to business

 The unrest started more than four months ago in what began as opposition to a now-withdrawn extradition bill but has since widened into a pro-democracy movement amid fears that China is encroaching on Hong Kong's freedoms.

-Those freedoms were guaranteed under a "one country, two systems" formula when Britain returned Hong Kong to China in 1997, a formula that allows wide-ranging autonomy not enjoyed on the mainland.
+Those freedoms were guaranteed under a "one country, two systems" formula when Britain returned Hong Kong to China in 1997, a formula that allows wide-ranging autonomy and freedoms not enjoyed on the mainland.

 However, the unrest has pushed the special administrative region into its worst political crisis since 1997 and poses the biggest popular challenge to Chinese President Xi Jinping since he came to power in 2012.

-Demonstrations planned for Thursday include some in support of Taiwan on its National Day and rallies against perceived police brutality, with protesters expected to wear eye patches to show solidarity with a young protester who was injured in clashes with police.
+Demonstrations planned for Thursday include some in support of Taiwan's National Day and rallies against perceived police brutality, with protesters expected to wear eye patches to show solidarity with a young protester who was injured in clashes with police.

-Taiwan President Tsai Ing-wen said in a National Day speech Hong Kong was "on the edge of disorder" because of the failure of "one country, two systems", and she vowed to defend Taiwan's sovereignty as Beijing ramps up pressure on the self-ruled island.

-Beijing regards Taiwan as a renegade province and there had been suggestions in China after Hong Kong's 1997 return that Taiwan could be brought back into the fold under a similar formula.

-Scores of shops remain boarded up after being trashed or torched, anti-government graffiti is scrawled over bus stops and buildings, and some streets are still strewn with broken glass and twisted metal debris.
+Scores of shops remain boarded up after being trashed or torched, anti-government graffiti is scrawled over bus stops and buildings, and some streets remain littered with broken glass and twisted metal debris.

-Protest violence has often targeted the MTR mass transit system, which has been accused of closing stations at the government's behest to stop demonstrators gathering.
+Protest violence has often targeted the MTR, which is blamed for closing stations at the government's behest to stop demonstrators gathering.

 The city's economy has been hammered by the protests as it faces its first recession in a decade.
 The tourism and retail sectors have been hit particularly hard as visitors stay away.